-Daniel Pioro is rapidly gaining recognition as one of the most ground-breaking violinists of his generation.
-Known as soloist and chamber musician he was recently announced as Artistic Director and leader of the internationally renowned chamber ensemble, Fibonacci Sequence.
+Daniel Pioro is rapidly gaining recognition as one of the most groundbreaking violinists of his generation.

-As concerto soloist he has performed with the London Philharmonic Orchestra, the BBC Philharmonic Orchestra, the Orchestra of St John’s Smith Square, the London Contemporary Orchestra, and most recently he played The Lark Ascending with the BBC National Orchestra of Wales at the Cheltenham Festival.
+As concerto soloist he has performed with the London Philharmonic Orchestra, the BBC Philharmonic Orchestra, the Orchestra of St John’s Smith Square, the London Contemporary Orchestra, and last year he played The Lark Ascending with the BBC National Orchestra of Wales at the Cheltenham Festival.

-2019/20 plans include a Wigmore Hall debut recital and a new concerto written for him by Tom Coult to be premiered with the BBC Philharmonic Orchestra.
-In February 2019 his debut album, DUST, of music for solo violin and electronics will be released on the Bedroom Community label.
+2019/20 includes a Wigmore Hall debut recital, a new concerto by Jonny Greenwood to be premiered with the BBC National Orchestra of Wales at the BBC Proms, and a new concerto written for him by Tom Coult to be premiered with the BBC Philharmonic Orchestra at the Bridgewater Hall.
+In March 2019 his debut album, Dust, of music for solo violin and electronics was released on the Bedroom Community label.